adityatiwari12/TalkwithDB/README.md

-# Talk with DB - Version 3.1 🚀 (Enterprise Production Ready)
+# Talk with DB - Version 3.1 🚀

 ## 🤖 **The Ultimate AI-Powered Natural Language to SQL Assistant**